The Good News of the Judgment

 ||Sinless Christians in the Judgment Hour?

 Justification is God's act of declaring an imperfect person as if he were perfect and without any taint of shortcoming before the Law of God.
-You and I before we were Christians were not sinless, and when we became Christians we were not sinless, and even now years after we have become Christians through continual faith in Christ and repentance from dead works are not sinless in our lives or our hearts.
+You and I before we were Christians were not sinless, and when we became Christians we were not sinless, and even now years after we have become Christians through continual faith in Christ and repentance from dead works we still are not sinless in our lives or our hearts.
 That is, although we as born again believers do not willfully and high-handedly and carelessly disobey the Law of God, the Ten Commandments, we are not yet without our shortcomings as pertaining to revealing in our lives and our hearts the broadest and deepest demands of the righteousness and holiness and goodness and selflessness and loving kindness that God has revealed in the life of our Lord Jesus Christ and the holy Law of God.
 Our love and good works are only a faint reflection of the sinlessness of Jesus.
 We do not willfully and carelessly sin in any of the commandments, yet we all continually do in fact need to end each day with the Lord's Prayer for forgiveness and pray for more of the Holy Spirit in our lives to deliver us from the power of the evil one.
 We long to more fully reveal Christ in our lives to others each day.
 We long to be less self-centered and more loving and yet we must all admit that "in many things we all offend" and we must "confess our faults to one another".

 Jesus our Lord NEVER had to repent of having fallen short.
 He always delighted to do the will of God and He alone could say, "Which of you can convince (accuse) me of sin?"
 He alone could also say, "The Devil comes to me but he can find nothing in me."
 These words from the lips of any other person on earth would be blasphemy, but our Lord could say this because He alone was in all points tempted like as we are, but yet He was without sin.